 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the clinical trials of, and assuming positive results of our clinical trials and based on regulatory feedback, if and when we seek marketing approval for, selinexor and our other drug candidates.
-In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time for any such drug.
+In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time for any such drug.
 Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that our cash, cash equivalents, restricted cash and short- and long-term investments as of March 31, 2017 totaling \$150.6 million, in addition to the \$52.2 million we raised in public common stock offerings in April 2017, will be sufficient to fund our current operating plan and capital expenditure requirements into 2019 while we are preparing to establish a commercial infrastructure for a potential launch of selinexor in North America and Europe.
+We expect that our cash, cash equivalents, restricted cash and short- and long-term investments as of June 30, 2017, totaling \$181.2 million, will be sufficient to fund our current operating plan and capital expenditure requirements into 2019 while we are preparing to establish a commercial infrastructure for a potential launch of selinexor in North America and Europe.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all;

-- the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.